Senior citizens make history this spring by getting their college degrees

 “Mr. Colona is an inspiration to us all and proof that it is never too late to pursue your dreams.
 He is a prime example that anything is possible with hard work and perseverance.
 We should all aspire to be lifelong learners like Mr. Colona,” said Southeastern Louisiana University President John L. Crain.

-Colona attended SELU in 1955, earning his bachelor's degree in sociology before joining the Marines.
+Colona attended SELU in 1955, enrolling as a sociology major before leaving to join the Marines.
 After a long and varied career, even spending some time as a professional boxer, Colona returned to the university in the fall of 2010 at the age of 73.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.